Nykt04/_AceIt/README.md

-# AceIt – Quizlet-style mobile app

-A Progressive Web Application to create study sets, flashcards, and quizzes with **AI-generated questions** (multiple choice and true/false).
+# AceIt – A Progressive Web Application to create study sets, flashcards, and quizzes with **AI-generated questions** (multiple choice and true/false).

 ## Features